Vek17/TabletopTweaks-Base/README.md

         * Invisibility now properly grants concealment.
     * Loading
         * Saves will now properly remember who cast buffs which should fix several bugs including idealize discovery not working on save load.
+    * Scrolls
+        * Scoll UMD DCs are now calculated correctly at 20 + Scroll CL instead of 20 + Scroll spell level.
+    * Progressions
+        * Progressions no longer display features you will not get.

 * Spells
     * Spell flags
         * Retags buffs from spells as coming from spells to allow them to be dispelled correctly.
+    * Absolute Order
+        * Now has missing compulsion descriptor.
     * Abyssal Storm
         * Abyssal Storm no longer saves for half and no longer kills the caster.
     * Acid Maw